Senior cat peeing outside the litter tray: what to check and when to speak to your vet

 • Is the tray in a quiet place with enough privacy?

-Simple changes that often help (and are safe to try):
+Simple changes that often help:

 senior cat litter tray setup with unscented litter